rodekruis/Flood_impact_models/ProjectDescription.md

 ## 7. Presentation:

 I have presented the entire project during a lunch meeting at 510.
-You will find the presentation here.
+You will find the presentation here: https://github.com/rodekruis/statistical_floodimpact_uganda/raw/master/PresentationProject.pdf

 ## 8. Extra: